casassg/auto-merge-bot/README.md

 ### Security

 Using [`pull_request_target`](https://github.blog/2020-08-03-github-actions-improvements-for-fork-and-pull-request-workflows/) and `issue_comment` as a workflow event to ensure that someone cannot change the CODEOWNER files at the same time as having that change be used to validate if they can merge.

+Adding this action to a workflow with `pull_request` or `pull_request_review` as a workflow event will ensure that someone cannot change the CODEOWNER files at the same time as having that change be used to validate if they can merge.
+In addition, it will fail to have the right permissions when a fork is used to perform the PR.

 ## Config